jfarcher/facecompare/README.md

 # Face Comparison Tool

 A Python application that uses Face++ API to detect and compare faces in images, with an interactive visualization tool.
+The API usually detects similarities between faces to determine if they are the same person but in this instance its analysing all faces in a single image and based on the similarity score you can determine whether kinship exists between the faces, but YMMV.

 ![Original Image](assets/IMG_0020.JPG)
 *Original historical photograph*